UPDATED at 11:16 A.M. EST on 2017-04-13

 A researcher for Myanmar’s ruling National League for Democracy party was released from prison on Wednesday as part of a pardon for roughly 1,800 prisoners who have almost completed their jail terms as the country celebrates its New Year.

-On April 7, a court in Kamaryut Township in the north central part of the commercial capital Yangon sentenced and jailed Myo Yan Naung Thein to six months in detention for criticizing Senior General Min Aung Hlaing, the country’s commander-in-chief of the armed forces, in a Facebook post.
+On April 7, a court in Kamaryut Township in the north central part of the commercial capital Yangon sentenced Myo Yan Naung Thein to six months in jail for criticizing Senior General Min Aung Hlaing, the country’s commander-in-chief of the armed forces, in a Facebook post.

 He was charged with defamation under Article 66(d) of the Telecommunications Law, which prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those who violate it.